charguer/cfml/README.md

   generator, and a suite of tactics, which make it possible to reason in Coq about an OCaml program.

+CFML may either be installed as an opam package, or, for developer use, one can compile files using `Makefile.dev`, which can be invoked with the help of `makedev.sh`.

 # Installation

 The standard installation procedure requires `opam`, the OCaml package